kurrik/hackathons/_posts/2010-10-05-image-grayscale.markdown

       </body>
     </html>

-Reload your extension on the [chrome://extensions]() page and you will see an link for **background.html** listed.
+Reload your extension on the <chrome://extensions> page and you will see an link for **background.html** listed.
 Clicking the link will open the inspector for the background page, and you will see your output in the console.

 ## Step 4: Add a Context Menu

+In order to modify images on web pages, the user will need a mechanism to select an image.
+Luckily, the [context menus](http://code.google.com/chrome/extensions/contextMenus.html) API will give us a quick way to access the URL of an image on the page.

+Start by modifying your background page to register a context menu item:

 <pre class="delta"><code>&lt;!DOCTYPE html&gt;
 &lt;html&gt;